 Dunvant Male Choir/ Côr Meibion Dyfnant – Eminent Male Choir from Swansea, South Wales.
-The Dunvant Male Choir has the unique achievement of more than 120 years of unbroken history and enjoys the distinction of being one of the oldest in Wales.
+The Dunvant Male Choir has the unique achievement of more than 125 years of unbroken history and enjoys the distinction of being the oldest in Wales.

 The Dunvant Male Choir pursues the philosophy that music above all else is a communicable happiness, and although local surnames dominate, local pride supports and nurtures it.
 The singing like all great Welsh choirs excels with adrenaline flowing free, be it the polyphonic intricacies of Benjamin Britten or the compelling surge of the Welsh hymns.
 Music is a language understood by all people at all levels.

 The choir has made many televisions and radio appearances and has made over a dozen CD recordings.
 Included in some of our recordings is the distinguished baritone Bryn Terfel, and some Dylan Thomas based recordings.
 Details of these are available on the RECORDINGS PAGE of our website www.dunvantchoir.wales.